neopixl/tech-radar/radar/2023-08-31/SwiftUI.md

 <p><b>Development language</b></p>
 <em><a href="https://developer.apple.com/xcode/swiftui/">Apple Documentation</a></em>
-<p>New Apple development language.
-For the moment the language is starting to be stable in iOS 15 minimum.
+<p>Apple's officiel development language.
+We consider this language to be usable and stable from iOS 15 onwards.
-in iOS14 many points must be bypassed for proper functioning and links must be made with uikit. iOS 16 also brings new non-retro compatible features.
+On iOS 14, many aspects must be bypassed or worked around for proper functioning and links must be made with UIKit. iOS 16 also brings new non-retro compatible features.
 </p>